ncsa/ShieldPK12/README.md

 Modules are written in JSON (JavaScript Object Notation) format, which is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 [Read more...](https://www.json.org/json-en.html)

 We define a few fields that this playbook app recognizes and automatically populates.
-If you would need to add content beyond the predefined fields, you would also need to modify the existing app code, or add additional code to parse and render those.
+If you need to add content beyond the pre-defined fields, you would also need to modify the existing app code, or add additional code to parse and consume those.

 Here is an example of the module template.
-You can also find the same content here [decision_template.json](test/decision_template.json).
+You can find the same content here [decision_template.json](doc/decision_template.json).
 You can also see how other modules were written under the [decisiontrees](decisiontrees) folder.
 ```angular2html
 {